ilkimaydogan/SearchAnalytics/README.md

 - Results are limited to the top N results (configurable, default 100)
 - Clean separation of concerns with repository pattern and service-based architecture

+## Important Considerations

+⚠️ **Rate Limiting Warning**: Google implements rate limiting for consecutive searches.
+If you make too many searches in a short period (especially with num=100 parameter), Google may temporarily block your IP address for approximately 1 hour, resulting in search errors.

+⚠️ **Google Redirects**: When scraping Google search results, the system may encounter multiple redirects (currently set to handle up to 23 redirect attempts).
+If searches consistently fail:
+- Try reducing the `TopNResult` value (e.g., search for top 50 instead of 100)
+- You can adjust the `maxTryOut` value in the `SearchQueryService.cs` file if needed
+- Wait longer between searches to avoid triggering Google's rate limiting

 ## Prerequisites

 - .NET 8.0 SDK